Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 ### Accessing your Quantum Notebook

-Once your Quantum Notebook is created and running, you can access it using the `JupyterLab` link in the Quantum Emulator board or through the `ovhai` CLI, Quantum API, or Python SDK.
+Once your Quantum Notebook is created and running, you can access it using the `JupyterLab` link in the Quantum Emulators board or through the `ovhai` CLI, Quantum API, or Python SDK.

 > [!tabs]
 > **Using the Control Panel (UI)**